Guane people: Culture and art

 The Guane made their own weapons, including arrows and spears.
 They interchanged plants for the stewpot with the Chitarero on the east and the Muisca to the south of their territories.
 The mantle making of the Guanes was well known in pre-Columbian Colombia.
 Mantles made from cotton have been dated back to the 11th century AD.
 The Guane cultivated tobacco and made products of fique.

-Like the Maya and many other civilizations in the world, the Guane deliberately deformed the skulls of their children.

-In 1586, there were still some Guane left but there were no further references found after that date; nevertheless, the local archives indicated that they did not disappear completely.
-They mixed heavily with the Spanish colonizers, as the Guane were said to have European traits and very light skin.

-Like the Muisca, U'wa and Lache, the Guane spoke a Chibchan language.
-They adored Bochica, the messenger god in the Muisca religion.
-The Guane traded with their neighbouring indigenous groups; Lache to the east, U'wa to the northeast, Muzo to the south and Muisca to the southeast.

-Rock art produced by the Guane have been found around the Chicamocha Canyon and on the Mesa de los Santos, Santander.

-The Guane people chewed coca combined with calcitic grains, using poporos.
+The Guane also had their own style of music and art.
+Many illustrations and iconographies are found all over Santander that depict interpretations of people, events, animals, and other forms of artistic expression.